 Program Overview

-This program integrates precision machining methods with advanced computer-controlled machine technology (CNC) in state-of-the-art Precision Machining, CAD/CAM, CNC, Research, and Welding Labs.
-Students design and manufacture tools, jigs, fixtures, precision fabrication assemblies and prototypes using computer-aided design/computer-aided manufacturing software, precision machining equipment and sophisticated CNC machine tool technology.
-In their final year, students augment their learning by engaging in a 15-week Co-op placement with industry partners.
+In the Mechanical Technician – CNC and Precision Machining two-year diploma program, you’ll dive into the world of precision machining and cutting-edge computer-controlled machine (CNC) technology.
+Our state-of-the-art labs, including Precision Machining, CAD/CAM, CNC, Research, and Robotics, will set you up with hands-on training and real-world skills.
+You’ll design and manufacture tools, jigs, fixtures, precision fabrication, assemblies and prototypes using computer-aided design and manufacturing software, precision machining equipment and sophisticated CNC machine tool technology.
+In your final year, you’ll enhance your learning through a 15-week co-op placement with industry partners.

 Full Description